AccelerationNet/adwcodebase.net/README.md

 ## Guidelines

 * make extension methods when it feels like you're adding missing functionality; a lot of the time it makes more sense to just use a static method.
 * put a `README.md` in each project
 * write unit tests
+* we mirror this on github, so nothing sensitive!